fbranik/ParallelProcessing/GPU K-Means/README.md

 ### Time Measurements and Plots

 <img src="plots/cudaAllVersionsBars16Coords.png" width="1378">

 The above plot, shows the execution time for various thread block sizes.
 Especially for larger blocks, performance is significantly improved as the implementations get more complex.
 This is to be expected, since the more complex versions make better use of the available resources.
-One particular reason for the improvement of performnce in the all GPU versions, is the minimization of CPU and Memory Transfers time.
+One particular reason for the improvement of performnce in the all GPU versions, is the minimization of CPU and Memory Transfers time which present a bottleneck.
 This can be seen in the following figure, which shows the different timers for all the parallel versions.

 <img src="plots/cudaAllVersionsBars16CoordsAdvTimers.png" width="1382">